Why points produce year-round

 Seasonal point patterns

-- Spring β secondary points stage prespawn fish; primary points hold the early movers.
+- Pre-spawn (Feb–Apr) — secondary points stage prespawn fish; primary points hold the early movers.
+Slow-rolled chatterbaits and jigs.
+See pre-spawn lures.

-- Summer β main-lake points and submerged offshore points hold schools.
+- Summer (Jul–Aug) — main-lake points and submerged offshore points hold schools.
+Football jigs, deep cranks, drop shots.

-- Fall β secondary points concentrate migrating shad; bass gorge along them.
+- Fall (Sep–Nov) — secondary points concentrate migrating shad; bass gorge along them.
+Lipless cranks and spinnerbaits.
+Fall bait guide.

-- Winter β channel-swing points and the deepest main-lake points hold the most stable fish.
+- Winter (Dec–Feb) — channel-swing points and the deepest main-lake points hold the most stable fish.
+Slow drag presentations.

 The point lure rotation